matsengrp/dpvt/README.md

 4. For each edge, we combine the tensors `node.to_parent["feature_1"]` and `node.from_parent["feature_1"]` using the linear layer in `TraverseNN.final`, to produce a logit.
 Negative values means the edge is in a maximum parsimony tree, while positive values means the edge is not in a maximum parsimony tree.

-[Current implementation does not do steps 3 and 4, for simplicity]

 ## Logging training